ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC permits Identifier Alignment, based on the result of an SPF authentication, to be strict or relaxed.

-In relaxed mode, the [@!RFC7208]-authenticated domain and visible From: header domain must have the same Organizational Domain.
+In relaxed mode, the [@!RFC7208]-authenticated domain and RFC5322.From domain must have the same Organizational Domain.
 In strict mode, only an exact DNS domain match is considered to produce Identifier Alignment.

-For example, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address portion of the visible From: header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the visible From: header domain are considered to be "in alignment" in relaxed mode, but not in strict mode.
+For example, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address portion of the RFC5322.From header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the RFC5322.From domain are considered to be "in alignment" in relaxed mode, but not in strict mode.
 In order for the two identifiers to be considered "in alignment" in strict mode, the domain parts would have to be identical.